Skip to content

 Lawn and Plant Clippings

 During the fall, it can seem like there's a never-ending battle between you and the beautiful fall leaves.
 The leaves signal that fall is here and are lovely, except when they end up in your pond.
-Your pond can handle small amounts of debris, but the big fall leaves quickly cause high nutrient loads in the fall.
-The nutrient loads are harmful to your pond fish and create algae blooms in the spring.
+Your pond can handle small amounts of debris, but the big fall leaves quickly cause high nutrient loads.
 Prevent the leaves from wreaking havoc on your pond by scooping out leaves daily from your pond's surface or installing a pond net.
+Happy fall!

 Cart